 I recommend “Huevos Poché en salsa de chile xcatic” (photo above).

-If you visit La Monina during dinnertime, make sure to try their Ensalada Caprese and Chicharron de Queso.
+If you visit La Monina during dinnertime, try their Ensalada Caprese and Chicharron de Queso.
 End your meal with some local Mezcal or a couple of margaritas.

 Tacos: Taqueria El Pique